dritter/extended-table/README.md

 ## TODO

 This component is still not done.
 There are some open points:
-  - [ ] Add Theming.
-Currently all styles are static.
   - [ ] Perfomance Testing
   - [ ] Add examples for combining with filtering / pagination.
   - [ ] Add Unit Tests.